-The above graph represents the number of Netflix streaming subscribers by region – US and International.
+The above graph represents the number of Netflix streaming subscribers by region – United States and International.
 By the end of December 2019, Netflix global streaming subscribers reached to 171.77 million.
 Interestingly, the home market alone accounts for nearly 36.4% of them as the total number of Netflix streaming users in the US has reached 62.45 million in Q4 2019.
 While over 63.6% or 109.32 million are Netflix International subscribers.

 |Source||Netflix SEC Filings, Netflix Quarterly Reports|